Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ```

 ---
-Then compose a greeting and use the alert function to show it to the user.
+Then we compose a greeting and use the alert function to show it to the
+user.
 ***********************************************************
 ## Solution